Gentle Java™ and OO Development: Lab Setup Instructions (Windows OS: Java 8 and Eclipse)

 - Create or modify environment variables as appropriate for your OS.
 This will add an environment variable JAVA_HOME, and modify your path to include the jdk bin folder

 Open a terminal prompt type the below, and press Enter

 You should get a message that tells you the version.
 If the command is not found, you did something wrong.

 - Close the terminal prompt.
 You’re done installing Java

 (Version 4.7.3a or similar)

-- Download: From http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygen3a, download the installer file for your OS
+- Go to http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygen3a, and download the installer file for your OS

 NOTE: Look for the Download Links section in the page.
 Do NOT use the big Download button.